 - Focusing back on yourself, your dreams and aspirations, your career, or purpose in life.

-Moments like these are the building blocks that, over time, will allow your heart to open up even more and welcome the kind of love you know your heart has longed for.
+These moments are the building blocks that’ll pave the path to a more open heart, ready to welcome the kind of love you know your heart has longed for.

 Step 7: Focus on You and What You’d Like to Create Next